Beta Alpha Psi

 - Elected and appointed officers shall also carry out any other duties assigned by the Executive Committee and/or the President.
 No officer shall, concurrent with holding office, serve as an on-campus representative of a CPA review course.

-The Chapter, its officers, and the Executive Committee will be advised by a member of the Business School faculty with a rank of Lecturer or higher appointed by a department chairperson.
+The Chapter, its officers, and the Executive Committee will be advised by a member of the Accounting faculty with a rank of Lecturer or higher to be approved to serve in an adviser position by the department chairperson.

 - The Executive Committee, any officer, and/or the membership must consult with the faculty advisor on all material items, including events, activities, budgets, etc. Material items are those which could have a material financial or other impact on the Accounting, Finance, and/or Information Systems departments, the Business School, the University of Washington, Beta Alpha Psi, and/or any organizations that contribute time or funds to the Chapter.